dbbs-lab/bsb-core/docs/getting-started/top-level-guide.rst

 To do so, the configuration leverages configurable objects to describe the underlying neural network, called **components**.
 Components define which methods and parameters should be used to reconstruct and simulate the network.
-The ones that you would probably employ the most are:
+The ones that you will probably employ the most are:

 * :guilabel:`Topology` defines the shape and volume of your network, (it is composed of :guilabel:`Regions` and :guilabel:`Partitions`),